 Statutory health assessments must be carried out for looked after children, including routine dental checks and preventative measures such as immunisation.
 The figure on the right shows the proportion of children looked after continuously for one year or more in Warwickshire who received an annual health assessment, dental check and were up to date with their immunisations.

-The Children Looked After (CLA) JSNA has been published and is available using to view by using the link below:
+Two Children Looked After (CLA) JSNAs have been published and are available using to view by using the links below:

 Children Looked After Needs Assessment (PDF, 1.9 MB)